mdsimon2/RPi-CamillaDSP/README.md

 - 88.2 / 96 kHz: 512
 - 176.4 / 192 kHz: 1024

 All configurations use target level of 3X chunk size.
+Configurations without rate adjust can use lower target levels if lower latency is desired.

-For physical input capture device configurations latency is ~10 ms, for ALSA Loopback / USB gadget capture device configurations latency is ~20 ms.
+For physical input capture device configurations latency is ~15 ms, for ALSA Loopback / USB gadget capture device configurations latency is ~25 ms.

 If dropouts are experienced, try doubling chunksize / target_level, and please let me know.